- Blue Whales are bigger than any dinosaur to have ever lived.

 These giants of the sea are found in every major ocean in the world apart from the Arctic ocean.
 Not a lot is known about their location throughout the year but it is believed that some, although not all of them, migrate to new feeding grounds during the summer and back to warmer waters during the winter.
 There is an area in the Gulf of California, also known as the Sea of Cortés, that is thought to be a place that is favored by blue whales for calving and nursing between December and March as there has been a number of sightings of females with calves there.

-There are five subspecies of the blue whale – Northern, Southern (Antarctic), Northern Indian, Pygmy, and Chilean.
-Blue whales in the southern hemisphere are generally larger than those in the northern hemisphere, and in all subspecies the females are larger than the males.
+There are five subspecies of the blue whale – Northern, Southern (Antarctic), Northern Indian, Pygmy, found in the Southern Indian Ocean, and South Pacific.
+Blue whales in the southern hemisphere are generally larger than those in the northern hemisphere, and in all subspecies, the females are larger than the males.
 However, even the smallest – the Pygmy blue whale – is still one of the largest whales at an average of 79 feet.

 How Much Do Blue Whales Eat to Get So Big?